Frequency and Quantity

 Update: Our guideline recommendation has been slightly reduced.

 There are many opinions and suggestions regarding the amount of proper feeding we should offer our turtles.
 The information presented represents a guideline suitable for RES.
 Hatchlings or turtles under a year old should be given pellets daily.
 It is appropriate to offer vegetables daily - even if they initially refuse.
 You may have to try different varieties to see which kind your RES would take.
 RES over a year old should be given pellets every other day or every two days.

 Turtle pellet colors, shapes and sizes vary between brands and product instructions are often too generous.
-A general guideline used by most keepers calls for the amount of pellets to be in proportion to the size of their heads (excluding their necks).
+A general guideline calls for the amount of pellets to be roughly 2/3 compared to the size of their heads (excluding their necks).
 Remember, pellets should only be offered every other day for yearlings and adults.

 Note: Commercial pellets should still be the staple of your turtle's diet.
 They are specially formulated, but they should not be the only food that you offer them.
 The high protein content in pellets allows you to offer them in smaller quantities.
 Often products' packaging might list different estimates on how much to feed.
 Just be aware of the quantity you are feeding and take steps to ensure that your RES is receiving a balanced diet and is not overfed.Turtles are very opportunistic and will eat despite not being hungry.
 If there is constant begging, then this is a good opportunity to offer vegetables such as red leaf lettuce, which is also calcium rich.
 Avoid overestimating your turtle’s need to eat and avoid offering too much food.
 Some RES will eat more than is healthy while for others, it will only produce more waste in the water.